-Ground meat should not spend a lot of time at a low and slow temperature, so we are going to turn up the heat on this barbecue dish to around 250 to 275 F. This will still allow the BBQ Meatloaf to cook slowly and get a good dose of smoke, but it will cook it fast enough to keep bacteria from growing.
-To be safe, you must heat your meatloaf to a minimum internal temperature of 165 F.
+Although the mantra for smoking food is "low and slow," ground meat should not spend a lot of time at a low temperature.
+Turn up the heat to anywhere between 250 F and 275 F; this will still allow the BBQ meatloaf to cook slowly and get a good dose of smoke, but it will cook it fast enough to keep bacteria from growing.
+To be safe, cook the meatloaf to a minimum internal temperature of 165 F.

-As with any meat you grill or smoke your meatloaf needs some time to rest.
+As with any meat you grill or smoke, your meatloaf needs some time to rest.
 This will allow the meat to relax and the moisture to spread out evenly inside.
-Once you have finished cooking the meatloaf, take it out of the smoker, cover and set aside for about 10 minutes.
-Then carve and serve.
+Once you have finished cooking the meatloaf, take it out of the smoker, cover with foil, and set aside for about 10 minutes.
+Then, slice and serve.